Schools' Head of the River Race: History

-Eton College have won the race a total of 14 times, followed by Emanuel School with 11 wins (including an unprecedented eight in nine years from 1962-1970), Hampton School with 9 and St Paul's with 9.
+Eton College have won the race a total of 14 times, followed by Emanuel School with 11 wins (including a remarkable eight in nine years from 1962-1970), St Paul's with 10 and Hampton School with 9.
 In addition to these, the headship in 2000 was shared in an unprecedented three-way tie between Hampton, St Paul's and Canford School.
+In the Junior Women's category, Lady Eleanor Holles School has the most wins with 12.